twallema/pyIEEM/data/README.md

 ##### BE

-+ `active_population_2011_format.csv`: contains the 18-60 yo (active) population of Belgium per province.
-Summed from 18-60 years old.

 + `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`: from the raw spreadsheet `Pop_LPW_NL_25FEB15.xlsx`, the columns denoting the inhabitants with an unkown location of work were removed.

 + `extract_recurrent_mobility.py`: script to extract and normalise the recurrent mobility matrix for Belgium.

 + `recurrent_mobility_BE.csv`: contains the recurrent mobility matrix between the Belgian provinces, obtained from the census of 2011.
 Note that the rows do not sum to one as not every inhabitant has a job.
-This effect is not minor, with as low as 52% (!) of the active population (18-60 yo) not having a job.
-The national average employment rate in Sweden is 68.7%.
+The rows sum to the reported percentage of the population economically active in the census of 2011.
+This implies that if one (matrix) multiplies the total population in every province with the recurrent mobility matrix, the resulting working population accounts for unemployment.

 ##### SWE